Skip to main content

 See query details

-To check the SQL query information of the current running session, select the query column in the Active sessions section.
+To check the SQL query information of the executing session, select the query (or sql_text) column in the Active sessions section.
 The SQL details window appears.
 You can check the SQL query statements and plan information.

 SQL details